xparq/sfw/README.md

 - Adapted to the upcoming SFML v3 API
 - Compiling as C++20 now (to embrace recent C++ features; SFML3 is C++17 already)
 - Richer, more flexible API, new features, bugfixes, improvements
-- Default quick-start assets included (and removed the non-free ones from the old package)
+- Default quick-start assets included (and removed the non-free ones)
-- Windows build support (MSVC & GCC (via [w64devkit](https://github.com/skeeto/w64devkit), so MingW should also work))
+- Windows build (MSVC & GCC (via [w64devkit](https://github.com/skeeto/w64devkit), so MingW should also work))
-- Reshuffled source tree (to allow growth & to help integrating into other projects)
 - Auto download & setup the latest SFML-master locally (mostly for GitHub workflows)
+- Reshuffled repo tree (to allow growth & to help integrating into other projects)

 _For other (both planned and completed) changes see the [issues](https://github.com/xparq/sfw/issues)!_

 ## Quick Summary

-- Small package with no external dependencies beyond SFML & `std::`.
+- Moderately sized package with no external dependencies beyond SFML
 - Simple, straightforward, but versatile API
 - Visual styling via spritesheets (small image files to customize borders, markers etc.)
-- Simple callbacks: optional lambdas (or `std::function`s) triggered on _important_ user actions (only) _(You can still derive from the widgets to override the other event handlers, too, of course.)_
+- Simple optional callbacks for "update" actions (supporting both `[]()` and `[](Widget*)` lambda signatures) _(Any other event handlers can also be overridden in derived widgets, of course.)_
-- Easy layouts: automatically align content without the need to precalculate positions/sizes
+- Easy layouts: automatically (and dynamically re)align widgets
 - No CMake.
-(Well, since I never got to learn it, now I just consider this a feature. ;) Use e.g. TGUI if you don't feel warm and cozy without CMake.)
+(Well, since I never got to learn it, now I just declare this a feature. ;) Use e.g. TGUI if you don't feel warm and cozy without CMake.)